 Mailers are the perfect example of this.
 In commercial real estate, mailers help professionals remain in the mind of owners, investors, buyers, and borrowers.

-In this comprehensive guide, we outline everything related to direct mail marketing for commercial real estate professionals, including how to create your own strategy using property intelligence from a platform like Reonomy.
+In this comprehensive guide, we outline what you can do to improve your mailer efforts, including how to create your own strategy using Reonomy.